-National Insurance Crime Bureu offers a free VINCheck service to determine if a vehicle has been stolen or reported as a salvage vehicle.
-When you provide the vehicle identification number ⁽VIN⁾, you can get a free report.
+National Insurance Crime Bureau offers a free VINCheck service to determine if a vehicle has been stolen or reported as a salvage vehicle.
+When you provide the vehicle identification number (VIN), you can get a free report.

 GEICO'S Vehicle Care which is powered by CARFAX.
 Once you insure the vehicle with GEICO, we'll continue to keep track of your vehicle's history, recall notifications, and maintenance reminders.
-We also offer auto shop recommendations, so that you can save on repairs and service.
+We also offer auto shop recommendations, so that you could save on repairs and service.

 When you click on some of the links on this page, you will be taken to sites not owned by GEICO.
 By accessing, using, and providing information to TrueCar you will be subject to, and are agreeing to, their website's Terms of Service and Privacy Policies.